grafana/mimir/docs/sources/mimir/operators-guide/configure/about-versioning.md

 ## Flags, configuration, and minor version upgrades

 Upgrading Grafana Mimir from one minor version to the next minor version should work, but we don't want to bump the major version every time we remove a configuration parameter.
-We will keep deprecated flags and YAML configuration parameters in place for two minor releases.
+We will keep [deprecated features](#deprecated-features) in place for two minor releases.
 You can use the `deprecated_flags_inuse_total` metric to generate an alert that helps you determine if you're using a deprecated flag.

 These guarantees don't apply to [experimental features](#experimental-features).